Your patient record

 More information about the code card can be read here

-Do you consent to the sharing of your patient data?
+Do you consent to sharing your patient data?